IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver

-\chapter{Design of the Front End}
+\section{Design of the Front End}

-\section{The Ion Source}
+\subsection{The Ion Source}

 The \htp beam to be injected into the cyclotron and accelerated to 60~MeV/amu will be produced by a filament-driven multicusp ion source.
-We have built a first prototype, the MIST-1 (Multicusp Ion Source at MIT - version 1), the technical details and first measured results of which are reported in Refs.~\cite{axani_high_2015, winklehner_first_2018, winklehner_high-current_2021-1, winklehner_new_2022, weigel_epics_2023}.
+We have built a first prototype, the MIST-1 (Multicusp Ion Source at MIT - Version 1), the technical details and first measured results of which are reported in Refs.~\cite{axani_high_2015, winklehner_first_2018, winklehner_high-current_2021-1, winklehner_new_2022, weigel_epics_2023}.
 Here we summarize these results and present ongoing upgrade work (MIST-2).
-The upgrade to MIST-2 improves on the MIST-1 by implementing several lessons learned during the systematic measurements and runtime experiences described below.
+The upgrade to MIST-2 improves on MIST-1 by implementing refinements from lessons learned during the systematic measurements and runtime experiences described below.
+The design of the upgraded MIST-2 has been finalized and is in the final stages of fabrication and assembly.
 A publication on the MIST-2 design and performance is forthcoming.

-\subsection{Operating Principle}
+\subsubsection{Operating Principle}

 In a multicusp ion source \cite{ehlers:multicusp1}, a plasma is confined by a set of permanent magnets that are arranged around the plasma chamber with alternating polarity, thereby creating ``cusps'' in the magnetic field.
 On average, the electrons and ions produced in the center of the chamber see an increasing magnetic field as they travel outward, which eventually turns them back.
 One notable exception are the cusps, which are the natural loss points of this configuration.